SeaQL/seaql.github.io/StarfishQL/blog/2022-04-01-introducing-starfish-ql.md

 You could also invoke the endpoints above programmatically.

-Graph data are stored in relational database:
+Graph data are stored in a relational database:
-- [Metadata](/StarfishQL/docs/architecture-of-graph-query-engine/data-storage) - Specification of each entity and relation, e.g. attributes of crates and dependency
+- [Metadata](/StarfishQL/docs/architecture-of-graph-query-engine/data-storage) - Definition of each entity and relation, e.g. attributes of crates and dependency
-- [Node Data](/StarfishQL/docs/architecture-of-graph-query-engine/data-storage#storage-of-entities) - An instance of entity, e.g. crate name and version number
+- [Node Data](/StarfishQL/docs/architecture-of-graph-query-engine/data-storage#storage-of-entities) - An instance of an entity, e.g. crate name and version number
-- [Edge Data](/StarfishQL/docs/architecture-of-graph-query-engine/data-storage#storage-of-relations) - An instance of relation, e.g. one crate depends on another
+- [Edge Data](/StarfishQL/docs/architecture-of-graph-query-engine/data-storage#storage-of-relations) - An instance of a relation, e.g. one crate depends on another

 ### crates.io Crawler

+To obtain the crate data to insert into the database, we used a [fast, non-disruptive crawler](/StarfishQL/docs/architecture-of-crates-io-crawler/overview) on a local clone of the public index repo of crates.io.

 ### Graph Visualization

+We used [`d3.js`](https://d3js.org/) to create force-directed graphs to display the results.
+The two [colourful graphs](#colourful-graphs) above are such products.

 ## Analysis